makdoodie/makdoodie/README.md

 ---

 <p align="center">
   ❤️ Thanks for visiting!
-Feel free to <a href="mailto:mahmoodsales2002@gmail.com">reach out</a>, collaborate, or just chat about tech.
+Feel free to <a href="mailto:msales_sec@proton.me">reach out</a>, collaborate, or just chat about tech.
 </p>